gax1985/NSCC/NSCC/Cyber Crime Survey/Oct. 26th - Cyber Crime Group Research.md

 1-10 people
 Ethnic/national commuinties in big cities.
 They target banks with a husband and wife team, where one goes inside the bank, and the husband watches out outside.
-In Vancouver's chinatown, all the street signs are in Chinese.
+In Vancouver's Chinatown, all the street signs are in Chinese.
 You can not infiltrate those communities, much like organized crime gangs.
 They have a lot of history in the old country.
 The meetup spot is prison.
 They meet in hacking/coding forums, Dark Web.
 They are not always technically skilled, but they chose to do it for a life time.
 Hells' Angels assassins are professionals, and when they land in prison, no one messes with them.
 They make a lot of money, and they do not pay taxes.
 The tax they pay is prison time.
 This person would never hurt anyone who is not his target

 - enablers :